-VP Biden’s Son Spent $120K On Hookers & Drugs And Dating Dead Brother’s Widow
+VP Biden’s Son Spent $120K On Hookers & Drugs, Is Dating Dead Brother’s Widow

 — Hunter Biden (@HunterBiden) May 12, 2016

-After Joe Biden’s son Beau died in 2015, he admitted to ABC that his death affected his passion and desire to run for president.
+After Joe Biden’s son, Beau, died in 2015, the former vice president admitted to ABC that his death affected his passion and desire to run for president.

 “No one should ever seek the presidency unless they’re able to devote their whole heart and soul and passion into just doing that.